 I will also remind you that experienced freedivers die for lack of air… and that not everyone can accomplish their feats.
 We would have died from depriving ourselves of air as they do, yet aren’t they experts in breathing and long retentions at levels that no breather enthusiast will ever reach ?

 The effects mentioned in the article as well-being and decreased food intake because you look at the sun are in no way proven to be directly related.

 Most of the time it is only a self-fulfilling autosuggestion.
 The disciple of Sungazing or Sunyoga will reduce food intake, he will feel a well-being that is simply related to the fact that we often eat too much and too badly.
 A little bit of restriction on food can be beneficial, autosuggestion will do the rest.

 You will self-restrict in your food portions and believe that it is the sunlight that caused you to do this.
 You will simply have voluntarily and by suggestion reduced your daily food intake.

 I have just shown you that general speeches about the benefits of Sungazing or Sunyoga are a bit too quick.
 In their presentations, they ignore the obvious dangers of solar retinopathies and could one day be sued.

 This is a real lack of seriousness under the pretext of a miraculous method within everyone’s reach.
 Science has evolved and a yogi is not necessarily up to date in science and medicine.
-He plays on his miraculous “aura” and on people’s ignorance.
+He plays on his miraculous “aura” and people’s ignorance.
 Phosphenism has existed for years but strangely enough, you can see that it is not really mentioned.
-In the article we realize that the practitioner is unaware of it even if he quotes it by comparing our very short fixation times.
+In the article, one realizes that the practitioner is unaware of it even if he quotes it by comparing our very short fixation times.